stowersjoshua/KuruQuest/README.md

 To hear the Japanese pronunciations, you will need to import the audio files from [here][word_audio_download] into the `./words/` directory and [convert them to .wav files.][mp3_conversion_example]

 Additionally, you will need either [play](sox_docs) from SoX or [ffplay](ffplay_docs) installed and in your PATH.

+Since Apple doesn't share their "say" program, Linux users will need to download the festival package.

 ## Gameplay
 ### Running the Game